 Establish Debt Guidelines

-The impact of over borrowing on students’ lives is well documented.
+The impact of over-borrowing on students’ lives is well documented.
 Student loans can fill financial aid gaps, but are only useful to the extent that they can be repaid.
-Students should not borrow more than their starting salary or the federal maximum set for dependent students, $31,000, or whichever is less.
+Students should not borrow more than their expected starting salary or the federal maximum set for dependent students, $31,000, or whichever is less.

 Create Food Security